 One needs to fly three hours as pilot-in-command per year.
 Furthermore, to carry passengers, you need to have carried out three take-offs and landings within 90 days before the flight.

-Converting a South African or a UAE license to a foreign license is a little bit more complex; in all cases, a medical examination is required together with an Air Law examination and a flying skill test.
+Converting a South African license to a foreign license is a little bit more complex; in all cases, a medical examination is required together with an Air Law examination and a flying skill test.
 This is the minimum requirement and it varies from country to country.

 Can any doctor do the aeromedical examination?